 - From zap proxy menu export the Root CA certificate using "Tools | Options | Dynamic SSL Certificates | Save"

-- If you use selenium server it must be started after you run the below commands.
-Google Chrome Browser should be started after these commands in order to use the proxy.
-If using protractor with directConnect flag set to true, then you will need to run these commands before you invoke the tool.
+- Your E2E runner must be started after you run the below commands because the browser should be started after these commands in order to use the proxy.

 export http_proxy=localhost:8080 export https_proxy=localhost:8080

-- To stop the proxy we just need to reset the two variables and restart the selenium service .
+- To stop the proxy and resume E2E without it, we just need to reset the two variables and restart the E2E runner.

 LEGACY 12.04: For the proxy to get the traffic from chrome you need to configure the ubuntu system proxy with the commands below.
 All traffic will now go through the zaproxy.
 If you want to turn the proxy off just run the first command.
 To turn it on run just the second but run them all if you are unsure about the current configuration.
 This is a machine where you just run automated tests so it is expected that you run no browser manually there BTW and that is the reason I forward all the http traffic through the proxy: